ehrpg/rules/docs/combat/overview.md

 | Running    | 1 per two metres
 | Jumping    | 2 per metre
 | Jumping (running headstart) | 1 per metre
+| Crouching  | 2 per metre
-| Crawling   | 2 per metre
+| Crawling   | 3 per metre
 | Climbing   | 3 per metre
 | Changing combat stance | 1
 | Change stance from prone | 2

 When changing stance a character has to expend one speed point.
-If the character is _prone_ he has to expend two speed points to exchange stance.
+If the character is _prone_ he has to expend two speed points to change stance.

 Any terrain that hinders a persons movement is considered _difficult terrain_.
 Such terrain doubles the amount of speed points needed for any sort of movement,